AngelaS97/MINISTRY-OF-HUMAN-RESOURCE-DEVELOPMENT/README.md

 results mostly when the searched for phrase is contained in the description.

-Optimizing the meta description is a very important aspect of on-page SEO. <td>
+Optimizing the meta description is a very important aspect of on-page SEO. </td>
+<td>Meta description tags, while not important to search engine rankings, are extremely important in gaining user click-through from SERPs.
+These short paragraphs are a webmaster's opportunity to advertise content to searchers and to let them know exactly whether the given page contains the information they're looking for.</td>
 <td>The meta description for this website should be only upto 160

 characters.
 </td>
-<td>Meta description tags, while not important to search engine rankings, are extremely important in gaining user click-through from SERPs.
-These short paragraphs are a webmaster's opportunity to advertise content to searchers and to let them know exactly whether the given page contains the information they're looking for.</td>

 <td>1-It should be around 135 to 160 characters.
 2-It should be actionable, in an active voice.
 3-It should include a call-to-action.
 4-It could contain structured content.
 5-It should match the content.
 6-It should contain the focus keyword.
-7-The meta description should be unique.
+7-The meta description should be unique.</td>

 <br>